Chondria/SiB/docs/using-generic-type-in-custom-data.md

 2. `BlockNumber`: which is used to record when a book was archived.
 The function body does the following:

-The error we’re getting above originates from line 72:
+The error we’re getting above originated from line 72:

 ```rust
 #[pallet::storage]